-Jill Lytle Wilson moves into her third season as associate head coach and ninth overall season on the LSU volleyball staff.
+Jill Lytle Wilson moves into her fourth season as associate head coach and 10th overall season on the LSU volleyball staff.
 She will continue to serve as the program's recruiting coordinator in addition to training the team’s defense.

 LSU has racked up 172 victories, an average of 20.4 wins per season, during Lytle Wilson’s time with the program.
 The Tigers have picked up six NCAA Tournament berths sparked by a three 25-win seasons in 2007, 2009 and 2010.
 LSU also has built on its championship legacy and secured five SEC Western Division titles highlighted by the 2009 SEC overall championship, the program's first since 1991.

 The Tigers have placed four players on the American Volleyball Coaches Association (AVCA) All-South Region First Team in five of her 10 seasons.
 Brittnee Cooper came away with the program’s first SEC Player of the Year award in 2009, as she also added to the program’s storied tradition as the third player to earn AVCA All-America First-Team honors and joined the elite company of Monique Adams (1991) and Angie Miller (1992), with four total first team All-Americans in LSU’s history.

 On the back row, Elena Martinez capped her illustrious career with back-to-back SEC Defensive Player of the Year awards accompanied by AVCA All-America Honorable Mention status in 2007 and 2008.
 She reeled in 1,414 career digs, second-most in program history.
 In total, seven players have eclipsed 1,000 career digs under Lytle Wilson’s watch, including Malorie Pardo and Haley Smith in 2014.